Day 4 – 1461 Miles from Home

 Talk about hellacious headwinds!!
 But first… Back to the beginning of the day and the Blue Swallow…

 I’ve gotta tell ya… Kevin (owner of the Blue Swallow Motel) didn’t lie.
 When showing us the room he’d extolled the virtues of the bed.
 Thread count.
 Pillows.
 Mattress.
 Special detergent.
-And by golly if it wasn’t the most comfy motel bed ever!
+And by golly, if it wasn’t the comfiest motel bed ever!
 The morning coffee was pretty doggoned good too.
+Next stop?

 A bit later we followed the brown Route 66 sign and pulled off the 40 to Glenio.
 If you’re looking to actually drive the Mother Road to a destination, sorry Charlie!
 This is simply a beloved fragment of the Mother Road, with just the weathered old asphalt, a crumbling gas station, and a dilapidated motel.
 Well worth the stop in my opinion.